19 Things to Know Before Moving to Orlando, FL

 What are the benefits of moving to Orlando?

-The benefits of moving to Orlando are plentiful, including the affordable cost of living, beautiful weather, and booming real estate.
+The benefits of moving to Orlando include affordable cost of living, beautiful weather, growing economy and booming real estate.
 In short, moving to Orlando offers tons of benefits!

 What are the pros and cons of living in Orlando?

-The pros of living in Orlando include the public transportation system, the affordable cost of living, the booming job market, and the attractions and theme parks.
-The cons of living in Orlando include the low minimum wage, the schools, the humidity, and the tourists.
+The pros of living in Orlando include the public transportation system, the affordable cost of living, the thriving job market, the attractions and theme parks.
+The cons of living in Orlando include the low minimum wage, the schools, the humidity, and all-year tourists.

 What’s the best neighborhood to move to in Orlando?